 • Whisk the olive oil, red hot sauce, honey, lime juice, garlic powder, smoked paprika, and salt together in a medium bowl until well combined.

-• Set aside ¼ cup (half) of the marinade.
+• Reserve ¼ cup (half) of the marinade to use at the end.

 • Add the remaining ¼ cup of marinade to a large baking dish or 1-gallon zip-top bag.
 Toss the chicken in the marinade to coat, then press as much air out of the bag (if using) as possible, or cover (if using a baking dish).
 Refrigerate for at least 30 minutes, or up to 4 hours, flipping halfway through.